In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 Over the course of my 10+ years in the fitness industry, I’ve attended and aced countless interviews easily.

 Let me show you how.

 I think you’ll agree with me when I say that job interviews can be nerve-racking experiences.

 I remember my first one – I was a sweaty, jabbering wreck!

 Well, as it turns out, a personal trainer interview doesn’t have to be scary or grueling.

 In fact, you can train for it – just like you’d train for a 5k race.

-In this article, I’m going to be YOUR personal trainer and help you prepare for your next job interview, so you can secure the job of your dreams.
+In this article, I will be YOUR personal trainer and help you prepare for your next job interview so that you can secure the job of your dreams.

 By the time we’re finished, instead of dreading personal trainer interview questions, you’ll look forward to them instead.